Effective Field Theory Description of Light Dilaton

-For $m_\chi<0.1~$MeV, stellar cooling processes (e.g., in the Sun, red giants, white dwarfs) typically provide the dominant constraints~\cite{Dev:2020jkh}.
+For $m_\chi<0.1~$MeV, stellar cooling processes (e.g., in the Sun, red giants, white dwarfs) typically provide the dominant constraints~\cite{Dev:2020jkh,Bottaro:2023gep}.
 While a systematic analysis similar to those performed for ALPs~\cite{Hook:2018dlk} could be carried out for these mass regions, we focus here on the interplay between terrestrial experiments and supernova limits.
 Within the chosen mass window, we probe the dilaton via production at the LHC, rare meson decays and cosmological observations, using the dilaton EFTs derived earlier.
-The relevant Lagrangians governing these processes are give by
+The relevant Lagrangians governing these processes are given by

 where the dilaton VEV satisfies $f_\chi>1~$TeV, since the scale symmetry breaking scale is much larger than $v$, and the coefficients $c_{ij}$ are given explicitly in Eq.\,\eqref{equ:cij_formula}.
 At the LHC, we focus on the channel $pp\to j\chi$, which has the largest production cross section (see Tab.\,\ref{tab:Production_Xsection_LHC}).
 For rare meson decays, we study $B^+\to K^+\chi$ and $K^+\to\pi^+\chi$, and derive constraints from Belle II and NA62 measurements.
 Finally, we examine the astrophysical impact of dilaton production on the late-time neutrino signal from SN1987A.
 The resulting sensitivities for the conventional dilaton are presented in Fig.\,\ref{fig:constraint}.